raymondng76/Towards-Realtime-MOT/README.md

 # Towards-Realtime-MOT

+## Preperation for DETRAC and KITTI Dataset

+Refer to [DETRAC_KITTI_Dataset_Guide.md](https://github.com/raymondng76/Towards-Realtime-MOT/blob/master/DETRAC_KITTI_Dataset_Guide.md) for step by step guide on training on DETRAC and KITTI datasets.

 **NEWS:**
 - **[2020.01.29]** More models uploaded!
 The fastest one runs at around **38 FPS!**.
 - **[2019.10.11]** Training and evaluation data uploaded!
 Please see [DATASET_ZOO.md](https://github.com/Zhongdao/Towards-Realtime-MOT/blob/master/DATASET_ZOO.md) for details.